What to Do If You Think

 Get Tested For COVID-19 Online

 Genesis Medical Diagnostics partners with the Baylor College of Medicine to provide you reliable, fast blood test results for COVID-19.
-All the tests we offer are FDA-approved and conducted in a CLIA-approved laboratory.
+All the tests we offer are conducted in a CLIA-approved laboratory.
 If you want peace of mind knowing whether you have been infected or whether you are still contagious, contact us today or order a lab test from home; we will ship it out to you ASAP!